roocs/dachar/README.rst

 =======================
 When a new version of the index is being created:

 1. A new index must be created with new date.
-This is best done by cloning the previous index.
+This can be done by creating an empty index or cloning the old one.
+   Creating an empty index will just make a new index with the date of creation and update the alias to point to it.
-   This creates a new index with the date of creation, fills it with all documents from the old index and updates the alias to point to it.
+   Cloning creates a new index with the date of creation, fills it with all documents from the old index and updates the alias to point to it.

 2. It can then be populated either with all documents in local store or one document at a time.